Cattle and Sheep

-Deltamethrin is toxic to dung insects.
-The risk to dung fauna can be reduced by avoiding too frequent and repeated use of deltamethrin (and other synthetic pyrethroids) in cattle and sheep, e.g. by using a single treatment per year on the same pasture.
+The risk to aquatic ecosystems and dung fauna can be reduced by avoiding too frequent and repeated use of deltamethrin (and other synthetic pyrethroids) in cattle and sheep, e.g. by using a single treatment per year on the same pasture.

-Squamosis and pruritus have been seen in some cattle during the 48 hours after treatment.
+Squamosis and pruritus have been very rarely seen in cattle during the 48 hours after treatment.

 Use during pregnancy, lactation or lay

-Laboratories studies (rat, rabbits) have not produced any evidence of teratogenic or embryotoxic effects.
+Laboratory studies in rats and rabbits have not produced any evidence of teratogenic or embryotoxic effects.

 Do not use with any other insecticide or acaricide.
-Especially, in combination with organo-phosphorous compounds, the toxicity of deltamethrin is enhanced.
+The toxicity of deltamethrin is enhanced in combination with organophosphorous compounds, in particular.

 Amounts to be administered and administration route